-Change in sales > 0mean great news: Your company is selling more, and its earnings are growing.
-Better you to have a clear return on investment target in case you want to sell.
+A and a mean great news: Your company is selling more, and its earnings are growing.
+Better for you to have a clear return on investment target in case you want to sell.
 You can also consider reviewing the compounded annual growth rate of the profits to see where your company could be in the next years.

-Change in sales < 0can be the worst combination for a business.
+A and a can be the worst combination for a business.
 It is showing less selling and less profitability.
-In such a case, it is good for the investor to examine the debt structure, first by reviewing how well the interest is covered.
+In such a case, it is good for the investor to examine the debt structure first by reviewing how well the interest is covered EBIT vs. EBITDA.
 You might want to follow the free cash flow as well to get an understanding of the management decision regarding capital expenses.